riscvarchive/riscv-edk2-platforms/Platform/RaspberryPi/RPi4/Readme.md

 - USB is likely to work only in pre-OS phase at this stage (nonstandard ECAM, missing ACPI tables).
-- Serial I/O from the OS may not work at all due to CPU throttling affecting the miniUART baudrate.
+- Serial I/O from the OS may not work due to CPU throttling affecting the miniUART baudrate.
+This can be worked around by using the `PL011_ENABLE` compilation option.

 # Building

 Build instructions from the top level edk2-platforms Readme.md apply.

+The following additional build options are also available:
+- `-D PL011_ENABLE=1`: Selects PL011 for the serial console instead of the miniUART (default).
+This doesn't change the GPIO pinout for the UART but can be useful if you find that the miniUART baud rate changes when the OS throttles the CPU.
+Note that this requires one of `disable-bt.dtbo` or `miniuart-bt.dtbo` overlays to have been applied (see below).

 # Booting the firmware